Home Top Vancouver Attractions Vancouver’s Stanley Park

 Best Places in Stanley Park

-Some of the best places in Stanley Park include the Seawall, Prospect Point, Siwash Rock, Second and Third beaches and the park’s totem poles.
-Also, in the centre of Stanley Park you’ll find the Vancouver Aquarium, which is another of Vancouver’s best places to visit.
+Some of the best places in Stanley Park are the Seawall, Prospect Point, Siwash Rock, Second and Third beaches, and the park’s totem poles.
+Also, in the centre of Stanley Park you’ll find the Vancouver Aquarium, which is another one of Vancouver’s best places to visit.

 The Stanley Park Pitch & Putt and Putting Green are also great places to have fun and indulge in casual rounds of golf.
 In the summer there are outdoor musical plays put on by Theatre Under the Stars.